BenjiSantos/SafeFood/README.md

 Allowing to generate control, trust and security over the food you buy.

-#API FOR MAP SAFE FOOD
+## REPOSITORY FOR NASA MAP API BY SAFE FOOD

 https://github.com/carlosmcastro/SAFE_FOODS_MAPS_GIBS